andrew-boutin/wordle-helper/README.md

 A program that can be helpful when playing [Wordle](https://www.nytimes.com/games/wordle/index.html).

-* See the number of valid words given a state.
-* See the probability of guessing the correct word given a state.
-* See the valid word choices given a state.
+The program loads a set of all known words and trims it down to those matching the target length.
+Then it can further remove words that contain letters that are known to not be in the target word.
+It can also remove words that do not have a given letter at a given index in the word.
+Statistics are shown at each step to indicate how many matching words are left, the probability of guessing the correct word, and the possible words can even be printed out.

 ## Requirements